 Katahdin Area Trails (KAT) are in the process of building sustainable purpose-built single track mountain bike trails on Hammond Ridge.
 To date, KAT has built a complete 4.5-mile loop, circling out from and back to the Millinocket Lake trail-head located next to NEOC.
 The trails are designed by IMBA Trail Solutions, a sub group of IMBA - the International Mountain Bicycling Association; KAT is working from a 2015 design plan created by IMBA TS and updated in 2018 by Steve Kasacek of IMBA TS.

 In addition to the network of purpose-built singletrack trails in the works, Hammond Ridge and Black Cat Mountain have a wide network of cross country ski trails and roads that riders can access with a lot of hills so they will get a workout.

-Fat Bikes are available for rent at the NEOC Base and rates are: $15/hour, $40 for a 1/2 day, and $60 for a full day.
+Fat Bikes are available for rent at the NEOC Base: $40 for a 1/2 day, and $60 for a full day.
 Call 800-766-7238 for additional information or if you need to book lodging or reserve a bike.